Jatin-Mehra119/Loan-Approval/README.md

 - **RandomF.ipynb**: Train and tune the hyperparameters, evaluate a Random Forest classifier.
 - **XGB.ipynb**: Train and tune the hyperparameters, evaluate an XGBoost classifier.
-- **bagging_clf.ipynb**: Train and tune the hyperparameters, evaluate and tune the hyperparameters, a Bagging classifier.
+- **Stacking_clf.ipynb**: Train and tune the hyperparameters, evaluate and tune the hyperparameters, a Bagging classifier.
 - **catboost.ipynb**: Train and tune the hyperparameters, evaluate a CatBoost classifier.

 ## Source Code